Presenter: Martha S. Burns, PhD, CCC-SLP

 "I liked that this course delved into the history of developmental disabilities and it gave perspective on language impairment and provided increased understanding of dyslexia as a language-based disorder.
 It was most beneficial to understand dyslexia from a multisensory angle and the importance of building oral language skills, morphology and executive function as combative resilience factors."
 M.D.
 (Mar.
 2023)

 "I liked the discussion of Autism and information on tests."
 D.B.
 (Jan.
 2023)

-"The many approaches addressed throughout the presentation were beneficial.
-A nice refresher about information learned from being in college."
+"The many approaches addressed throughout the presentation were beneficial."
 A.N.
 (Jan.
 2023)

 "I liked the information regarding dyslexia and the overview of updated research."
 J.P.
 (Nov.
 2022)

 "I felt the discussion on ASD and background information was helpful.
 I enjoyed the history that was reviewed during this course."
 S.B.
 (Nov.
 2022)

 "I did find it interesting to learn how these impairments have been thought of over time.
 I enjoyed learning about the history of speech-language studies and thoughts from the 1920s to the present day, and how it has evolved during that time."
 A.L.
 (Oct.
 2022)